Petroleum Processing

 Homework Assignments

 Four homework assignments will be given to solve problems.
-Group work is encouraged, but submission of an assignment copied from someone else's work will not be tolerated.
+Group work is encouraged, but submission of an assignment copied from someone else's work is not acceptable.

 Group Project